n-laoutaris/food-image-recognition/README.md

 ### In progress

-- Test the ensemble again using personally shot phorographs of my own meals, as the ultimate test of generalization.
+- Test the ensemble again using personally shot photographs of my own meals, as the ultimate test of generalization.

 ## Project Context